nateraluis/luisnatera.com/_posts/2024-07-25-http-status-and-coffee.md

 The RFC 2324 is a fun read for sure.
 It defines the Hyper Text Coffee Pot Control Protocol (HTCPCP/1.0), and it's a great example of how the internet can be fun.
 Take for example the Security Considerations section:

->  7. Security Considerations
+>  **Security Considerations**

-   Anyone who gets in between me and my morning coffee should be insecure.
+> Anyone who gets in between me and my morning coffee should be insecure.

-   Unmoderated access to unprotected coffee pots from Internet users might lead to several kinds of "denial of coffee service" attacks.
+> Unmoderated access to unprotected coffee pots from Internet users might lead to several kinds of "denial of coffee service" attacks.
-   The improper use of filtration devices might admit trojan grounds.
+> The improper use of filtration devices might admit trojan grounds.
-   Filtration is not a good virus protection method.
+> Filtration is not a good virus protection method.

 I for sure identify with the first security risk.